 The winery’s picturesque grounds — landscaped with a Chinese theme — include a man-made lake that is home to two gazebo-studded islands and assorted ducks and geese as well as two stunning black swans.
 The wine is pricey, but a trip to the Napa Valley really isn’t complete without a visit here. (montelena.com)

 Castello di Amorosa (Calistoga) – It is easy to see why this winery is often called “the Wine Country Castle” as erecting the extraordinary Tuscan-styled building – truly fit for a king! – took a $30M investment and a 15-year commitment from owner Daryl Sattui.
 You will definitely want to avail yourself of Castello di Amorosa’s guided tour option and, if possible, to time your visit for the off-season or to book the tour for a non-peak day/time.
-Be sure to wear your walking shoes, too, when you tour Napa’s “castle of love” as there are four floors of stairs, and your feet are going to get a workout.
-Rest assured, though, the Napa castle winery is worth it! (castellodiamorosa.com)
+Be sure to wear your walking shoes, too, as there are four floors of stairs and your feet are going to get a workout.
+Rest assured, though, the Napa “castle of love” winery tour is worth it! (castellodiamorosa.com)

 The two-level, 26,000-square-foot cave includes two fermentation halls and three barrel-storage rooms as well as labs, workrooms and hospitality areas.
 The above-ground tasting room, fashioned from corrugated metal that was pre-finished with a patina of soothing earth tones, achieves a seamless indoor-outdoor integration and welcomes guests with high ceilings, immense windows and simply-but-sophisticated finishes and furnishings.
 Tours and tastings are offered by appointment. (arkenstone.com)